 How will the doctor be assessed?

+The assessment will be carried out by an independent team of assessors, who have been trained by us.
 The doctor’s performance will be judged against the standards described in Good medical practice.
 They will be expected to demonstrate safe and competent performance for the role (and level or grade) at which they are, or were, working.

 We'll carry out an assessment regardless of whether the doctor is in clinical practice or holds a licence to practise.
 Lots of doctors who have a performance assessment are not in work at the time.